Juan Marichal: 1970–1975

 In 1970, Marichal experienced a severe reaction to penicillin which led to back pain and chronic arthritis.
 His career stumbled that year, as he only posted 12 wins and his ERA shot up to 4.12; he did, however, pick up his 200th career victory on August 28 with a 5-1 win over the Pirates, evening his record at 9-9 with his sixth straight win.
 He recovered with a stellar 1971 season in which he won 18 games and his ERA again dropped below 3.00; he recorded his 2,000th strikeout on May 10 in a 3-2 win over the Reds, retiring Lee May in the ninth inning.
 It was the only season in which Marichal earned any consideration for the Cy Young Award, finishing in 8th place.
 The Giants returned to the playoffs for the first time since 1962, winning the NL West division and facing the Pirates in the NL Championship Series.
 Marichal started the third game in Pittsburgh with the series tied at one game each; he pitched well, limiting Pittsburgh's offense to solo home runs by Bob Robertson and Richie Hebner.
 However, the Giants managed only one unearned run, losing the game 2–1 before losing the series three games to one.

 1971 would turn out to be Marichal's final strong season and the last time he would be selected to the All-Star Game.
 In 1972, he got off to a 1–6 start, finishing the year with a 6–16 record, his first losing season.

+Boston Red Sox (1974)

-After posting an 11–15 record in 1973, his contract was sold to the Boston Red Sox on December 8.
+After posting an 11–15 record in 1973, Marichal's contract was sold to the Boston Red Sox on December 8.

 Marichal had some success in 1974; he started the season with a 2-1 record but an ERA of 7.16 in mid-May before arm and back problems sidelined him.
 He returned in August, winning three more games and lowering his ERA to 4.12, but could not make it past the third inning in his two September starts; he was released after the season with a 5–1 record and 4.87 ERA in 11 starts, his last win being a 2-1 road victory over the Oakland Athletics on August 11.
-He then signed with the Dodgers as a free agent.